octokit/plugin-rest-endpoint-methods.js/docs/repos/delete.md

 # Delete a repository

 Deleting a repository requires admin access.
-If OAuth is used, the `delete_repo` scope is required.

 If an organization owner has configured the organization to prevent members from deleting organization-owned repositories, you will get a `403 Forbidden` response.

+OAuth app tokens and personal access tokens (classic) need the `delete_repo` scope to use this endpoint.

 ```js
 octokit.rest.repos.delete({